Machu Picchu: Peru’s Lost Inca City and Architectural Wonder

 Best time to visit: April to October (dry season), with clear skies and pleasant temperatures.
 Crowds are at their peak from June to August.

-Avoid the rainy season: November to March is when there are heavy rains, landslides and road closures.
+Avoid the rainy season: November to March is when there are heavy rains, landslides, and road closures.

 Local Experiences